Keevah9/Keevah9/README.md

- ### Hi there 👋 I'm Veronica aka Keevah and I am a full stack developer!
+ ### Hi there 👋 I'm Veronica aka Keevah and I am a frontend developer!

 - 🔭 I’m currently working on a media sharing platform
 - ✨ Coding Environment: dark mode